Brender-Studio/brender-snippets/CONTRIBUTING.md

 - If possible, test with different Blender versions.
 - For scripts intended for use with Brender Studio, test using the [Brender Studio DevContainer](https://github.com/Brender-Studio/brender-studio-devcontainer) logic if cloud testing is not feasible.

-### 3. Metadata and Tags
+### 3. Metadata and Documentation

-When submitting your script, include the following metadata:
+When submitting your script, include the following metadata and documentation in the README.md file:

+- Purpose
 - Script Name
 - Blender Version Compatibility
 - Brief Description
+- Detailed Description
 - Type (e.g., Utility, Example)
 - Usage Instructions
-- Any Dependencies or Requirements
 - Environment Variables Used
 - Job Type (e.g., Array, Single Job)
 - Code Structure (e.g., Single File, Multiple Files) and Project Structure (if applicable)